 Unified infrastructure management is needed by most every organization today, but this need is particularly keen for MSPs, which seek to provide a cost-effective and high-quality alternative for enterprises that don’t wish to build or staff their own IT infrastructure management function.
 With its fast, automated deployment and configuration monitoring combined with the convenience and leverage of hosting the back-end in the cloud, LogicMonitor provides just this type of forward-looking solution.
 These design elements helped iVision realize quick ROI by smoothing the transition from its legacy system and positioning iVision to quickly onboard and support new managed customers quickly and easily.
 The crowning piece of the solution, and the one that iVision continues to find compelling every day, is the LogicMonitor dashboard, which has brought immeasurable (and invaluable) improvements in client satisfaction. iVision has been able to demonstrate a minimum return on investment of $124,000 through its first eight months with the product thanks to reduced licensing costs and the avoidance of hiring a full-time employee.
 It has also used the tool to improve customer retention and satisfaction, pass additional savings to its customers and enhance its pre-sales process.

 Founded in 1996, Enterprise Management Associates (EMA) is a leading industry analyst firm that provides deep insight across the full spectrum of IT and data management technologies.
 EMA analysts leverage a unique combination of practical experience, insight into industry best practices, and in-depth knowledge of current and planned vendor solutions to help EMA’s clients achieve their goals.
-For more information on EMA, visit their website.

 Founded in 2004, iVision provides infrastructure and application solutions, and it is organized into five complementary practices, including: Infrastructure Services, Data Center, Converged Network and Application Development – all supported by the Delivery Assurance practice. iVision engineers success for its clients through objective recommendations, process and technology expertise, as well as best-of-breed guidance.
-For more information on iVision, visit their website.